andyL89/Mr-Robogers-Neighborhood/README.md

 ## *Tests*
 #### Test 1:
 Describe: beepBoop()
-Test: "It should return an array with a 0 if the number 0 is inputted" Expect(beepBoop(0).toEqual(0);
+Test: It should return an array with a 0 if the number 0 is inputted.
+Expect(beepBoop(0) to return (0);
 #### Test 2:
 Describe: beepBoop()
-Test: "It should return a string with the word "Beep!""
+Test: It should return an array and a string with the word "Beep!".
-Expect(beepBoop(1).toEqual("Beep!");
+Expect(beepBoop(1) to return (0,Beep!);
 #### Test 3:
 Describe: beepBoop()
-Test: "It should return a string with the word "Boop!""
+Test: It should return an array and a string with the words "Beep!" and "Boop!".
-Expect(beepBoop(2).toEqual("Boop!");
+Expect(beepBoop(2) to return (0, Beep!, Boop!);
 #### Test 4:
 Describe: beepBoop()
-Test: "It should return a string with the question "Won't you be my neighbor?""
+Test: It should return an array and string with the words "Beep!", "Boop!" and "Won't you be my neighbor?".
-Expect(beepBoop(3).toEqual("Won't you be my neighbor?");
+Expect(beepBoop(3) to return (0, Beep!, Boop!, Won't you be my neighbor?);
 #### Test 5:
 Describe: beepBoop()
-Test: "It should return an array of numbers leading up to number entered, with numbers 1, 2, and 3 corresponding to their respective modifiers.";
+Test: It should return an array of numbers leading up to 5 and strings with the words "Beep!", "Boop!" and "Won't you be my neighbor?" in place of 1, 2, and 3".
-Expect(beepBoop(5).toEqual(0,Beep!,Boop!,Won't you be my neighbor?,4,5);
+Expect(beepBoop(5) to return (0,Beep!,Boop!,Won't you be my neighbor?,4,5);

 ## *Setup instructions:*

 1. Clone https://github.com/andyL89/Mr-Robogers-Neighborhood.